ethereum/ethereum-org-website/src/content/desci/index.md

    </td>
   </tr>
   <tr>
-   <td>You own the IP you generate and distribute it according to transparent terms.
+   <td>You own the intellectual property (IP) you generate and distribute it according to transparent terms.
    </td>
    <td>Your home institution owns the IP you generate.
 Access to the IP is not transparent.
    </td>